 A few months later, permits in hand, we were setting up tents in the rain in a crater that had all the cozy comfort of Tolkien’s Mordor.

 And that was before the storm hit.

 But for all the success of the mission to explore the caves, the weather soured things fast.
 For days we’d successfully dodged rockfall and avalanches with a smile.
-But 40-mile-an-hour winds and sideways sleet for two days has a way of shutting things down in a hurry.
+But 40 mph winds and sideways sleet for two days has a way of shutting things down in a hurry.

 The helicopter never came back to get us.
-On the fifth day we were faced with a choice – hunker down for several more days and weather another approaching storm.
-Or leave.
-We left.
+On the fifth day we were faced with a choice: hunker down for several more days and weather another approaching storm or leave.